kalyan57/cisco-acl-parser/README.md

 # cisco-acl-parser

-## [DESCRIPTION]
 This parser would rewrite a huge unreadable cisco ACL (you can't understand which rule grants access to a certain user) into a few little user-specific ACLs.
 Script is very narrow-specific and designed only for certain task - prepare readable little ACLs for VACL filtering mechanism.

 ## ALGORITHM:
-* 1) script reads ACL and collects its rules and source IPs of the rules
+* script reads ACL and collects its rules and source IPs of the rules
-* 2) list of source IPs then gets deduplicated - only unique IP addresses are left
+* list of source IPs then gets deduplicated - only unique IP addresses are left
-* 3) each IP address gets resolved into domain name: if there is no domain name - rule is outdated and won't be transfered in new configuration, it would be dropped
+* each IP address gets resolved into domain name: if there is no domain name - rule is outdated and won't be transfered in new configuration, it would be dropped
-* 4) having hostname script then looks for user name in reference file
+* having hostname script then looks for user name in reference file
-* 5) finally we select from collected rules of initial ACl only this user PC (hostname) rules by IP and rewrite them into a usernamed ACL
+* finally we select from collected rules of initial ACl only this user PC (hostname) rules by IP and rewrite them into a usernamed ACL
-* 6) actopns from 3 to 5 are iterated for each IP address
+* actopns from 3 to 5 are iterated for each IP address

 ## [USAGE]
 script takes two input files:
-*	- acl.txt
+* acl.txt
-*	- reference.xls
+* reference.xls
 acl - any text file containing cisco acl configuration: may take it from config or as "sh ip access-list list" command output.
 Reference file - is an excel file, containing full usernames and associated list of computer names (hostname or FQDN) in certain (!) fields (field name matters)
 ### ARGUMENTS: